platformsh/platformsh-docs/src/gettingstarted/dev-environments/create-environment.md

 1. **Create branch, make changes, push to Platform.sh**

-    First, create and checkout a branch for your new feature.
+    Using the CLI, create a branch for a new feature called `dev`

-    ```bash
-    git branch dev && git checkout dev
     ```
+    platform environment:branch dev
+    ```

+    This command will create a new branch `dev` from `master`, as well as a local `dev` branch for you to work on. `dev` will be a clone of `master`, including an exact-copy of all of its data and files.

     Make some changes to your code, commit them and push to the Platform.sh remote.